Web Browsers

 I recommend replacing Bing with Startpage.com or DuckDuckGo as Edge's default search engine.

-You cannot replace Bing until the replacement search engine is installed into Edge.
+You cannot replace Bing as the default until the replacement search engine is installed into Edge.

 Safari brings robust customization options, powerful privacy protections, and industry-leading battery life to Apple devices.